vezzolter/DSA/Algorithms/DivideAndConquer/KaratsubaAlgorithm/KaratsubaAlgorithm.md

 # &#x1F4BB; Implementation
-The program prompts the user to enter two numbers, multiplies them using the Karatsuba Algorithm, and displays the result.
+The program prompts the user to enter two numbers in base $10$, multiplies them using the Karatsuba Algorithm, and displays the result.
 <p align="center"><img src="./Images/Demonstration.png"/></p>

 ## Design Decisions
 To prioritize simplicity and emphasize algorithm itself, several design decisions were made:
+- Opting for a base $10$ representation of numbers
 - Using the highest possible built-in data type, `unsigned long long`.
 - Limiting the operation only to positive numbers.
 - Assuming valid input values from the user.